Kiramei/fetcher-531mk/README.md

 # java-531mk-fetcher
- This project is to fetch the comics on 531mk.com.
+## ! !
+This project is not available since the site of 531mk.com, mxsan.com are not accessible. ! !